 Software development costs for external sale are capitalized once technological feasibility is achieved.
 Capitalized costs are amortized over the expected benefit period.
 We generally expense a significant portion of software development costs because technological feasibility occurs very late in the software development process.
-In connection with our acquisitions, software developed for external sale with an estimated fair value of approximately \$0.6 million and \$0.9 million is included in property and equipment as of December 31, 2021 and 2020, respectively.
+In connection with our acquisitions, software developed for external sale with an estimated fair value of approximately \$0.6 million is included in property and equipment as of December 31, 2022 and 2021.
 During 2021, \$0.3 million of the software developed for external sale was reclassified to be used for internal purposes only.
-During 2021 and 2020, the amortization of capitalized costs totaled approximately \$0 and \$70,000, respectively, and is included in depreciation expense (Note 4).
+During 2022 and 2021, the amortization of capitalized costs totaled approximately \$0.